LedgerInvesting/ledger-analytics/docs/source/user-guide/lr_ssm.rst

 Loss Ratio State Space Model (``LR_SSM``)
 -----------------------------------------

-State-space models are appealing for loss ratio forecasting because they allow separattion of observation noise from the *true* latent variability in the underlying ultimate loss ratios.
+State-space models are appealing for loss ratio forecasting because they allow separation of observation noise from the *true* latent variability in the underlying ultimate loss ratios.
 The distinction is important, particularly in cases where the premium volume of a program changes significantly over time, or when extending the model to capture effects that